 Oslo Summer School in Comparative Social Science Studies - Application

-Those who apply early and with satisfying formal qualifications found to be in order, have the benefit of being offered a place in our courses before those applying later in the spring.
+Those who apply early and with satisfying formal qualifications found to be in order, have the benefit of being offered a place in our courses before those applying later.

 In order to register for the Summer School, you must fulfill these requirements: